Sunday, June 29, 2025

 I should mention, there is randomness.
 If you only own one copy of an equipment card, you need to roll a 4-6 on 1d6 (included, natch).
 With two copies, the power just works.
 Again, you can only try to use one power per turn, so there's a lot riding on how your equipment loadout develops.
 There's also the doom track, which requires rolling the same d6 not to progress along (the odds get worse as the game progresses and you get farther down the track).
 Some event cards modify that roll, as well, so there's a narrative being generated.
 "Well it was a quiet night and then nothing happened and then our lab equipment was out, and then the employees were feuding and then..."
 The flavor text isn't usually too grim, and is sometimes just plain goofy.

 Last year, during the height of the pandemic, I got out Infection: Humanity's Last Gasp, and it held up really well.
 The core Molecules Do Stuff/Proteins Get Grouped To Treat Molecules engine is very solid.
 There are only 16 Protein chips. but only 4 are put out each round for purchase, barring special event or equipment bonuses.
 You can usually just buy 2, and their cost depends on the order drawn.
 I found the whole "I need these two Proteins, some of which have multiple copies.
-Do I buy the 4-cost one, or let it pass and hope the next round gives me a better spread?"
+Do I buy the 4-cost one, or let it pass and hope the next round gives me a better spread?" super satisfying.
 It's nice to understand the implications and play smarter.
-Even a little rusty, I was able to still beat Bacteria and Virus levels some of the time.
+Even a little rusty, I was able to still beat Bacteria fairly reliably and Virus level some of the time.

 Overall, this is a very solid solo game with a lot of replayability.
 If you can tolerate the whims of a single d6, there's a lot of satisfying moments and emergent gameplay.